NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Implementation details

-\paragraph{Hyperparameters} Table~\ref{tab:hyperparameters_qm9} and Table~\ref{tab:hyperparameters_geom} summarize the hyperparameters of our best-performing models on QM9 and GEOM.
-The models have 282M (QM9) and 165M (GEOM) parameters.
-Results from the hyperparameter screening experiments on GEOM are given in Table~\ref{tab:ablations}.
-The loss function was minimized with the AdamW \cite{loshchilov2019decoupled} optimizer with parameters $\beta_1=0.9$ and $\beta_2=0.95$.
+Table~\ref{tab:hyperparameters_qm9} and \ref{tab:hyperparameters_geom} summarize the hyperparameters of our best-performing models on QM9 and GEOM.
+The models both have 165M parameters.
+The loss function was minimized with the AdamW \citep{loshchilov2019decoupled} optimizer with parameters $\beta_1=0.9$ and $\beta_2=0.95$.
 We further used gradient clipping to $1.0$ of the gradient norm.
 We implemented a cosine annealing learning rate schedule with linear warm-up epochs and set the minimum learning rate to 10\% of the initial learning rate.
 Model training took 60 and 106 hours on QM9 and GEOM, respectively, given the hardware specifications listed above.